Polar Tours Logo 1200px full color svg

 Nordvestfjord

 The tundra landscape is home to musk oxen, arctic hare and reindeer.
 Throughout the area there are ancient Thule archaeological sites, historical trappers’ huts, and the cabins of present-day Inuit hunters.
 A highlight is a visit to the Inuit village of Ittoqqortoormiit, the most isolated and northernmost permanent settlement in the region, with approximately 450 inhabitants.
-The community has built an excellent museum and gift shop, which is home to an abundance of Greenlandic sled dogs and provides the opportunity to meet the friendly locals.
+The community has an excellent museum, gift shop, an abundance of Greenlandic sled dogs and provides the opportunity to meet the friendly locals.

 Greenland